Julien-Gustin/Grade-Notifyer-Bot/README.md

 ## Extensions

-The purposes of this project is to be extended, here is an exemple of utilisation:
+The purposes of this project is to be extended, here is an exemple of use:

 - Run it on a raspberry pi that notify the student via discord or telegram